Shivvu-crypto/Idlekiller/README.md

 This is a web/mobile app that tracks user inactivity and reduces unproductive screen time.

 ## Features
-- help to kill your idle time
+- helps to use your idle time efficiently.
-- create rooms to chat eith friends and giving them the links.
+- create rooms to chat with friends and giving them the links. make your group and use it like your own app
 - Easy UI

 ## Tech Used